Organnery/aeolus-organnery/docs/INSTALL.md

 *  make
 *  (as root) make install

-After a successful install you may do a 'make clean'.
+After a successful install you can do a 'make clean' before rebuilding.

 Please report any problems (and solutions) to <fons@linuxaudio.org>.

-See also the README file for run-time configuration.
+See also the [usage tips](USAGE.md) for run-time configuration.

---
-FA